SlaybaughLab/GroupResources/general-resources/savio.md

 than the usual login nodes.

-Note that this node is bare-bones in terms of software (since it's meant only for moving data on to and off of Savio), so don't panic if it doesn't work you try to do something like opening a program like you would on a typical login node.
+Note that this node is bare-bones in terms of software (since it's meant only for moving data on to and off of Savio), so don't panic if it doesn't work when you try to do something like opening a program like you would on a typical login node.
 Once you've moved your data as needed, log off of the data transfer node and log into a usual login node to carry on with your work.

 ##SLURM